Jakarta Islamic Centre

-Jakarta Islamic Centre (JIC) is a center for Islamic studies and research in Koja, Jakarta, Indonesia.
+Jakarta Islamic Centre (JIC) is a centre for Islamic studies and research in Koja, Jakarta, Indonesia.
 Activities of JIC include ZISWAF empowerment, education (TPA, Madrasah, Community Learning Center), socio-economic activities (mosque cooperatives), regular recitations, Tabligh Akbar, and celebrations of Islamic holidays.

 History

 At the site of JIC, there was a red light district known as Kramat Tunggak, which was established in 1972.
 Local communities were against the establishment of the red light district and opposed it since its establishment.
 In 1998, Governor of Jakarta decided to close the red-light district.
 It was officially closed on 31 December 1999.
 In 2001, Governor of Jakarta Sutiyoso conducted a brainstorming forum with all elements of society.
 The idea to build the Jakarta Islamic Center (JIC) was proposed by Sutiyoso to Professor Azyumardi Azra (then the Rector of UIN Syarif Hidayatullah) in New York.
 The motto of JIC was not only to build a mosque.
 Their ultimate goal was to transform JIC as one of the central nodes of Islamic civilization in Indonesia and Southeast Asia.

 JIC is established on the site of the former red-light district.
 The site has been opened since 2003.
 The complex covers a land area of 7 hectares with a 6,000 m^{2} mosque and a place for Islamic learning.
 Two decrees (99/2003 and 651/2004) by the Governor in 2003 and 2004 formed the organizational and working structure of the center.